bisweswarsahoo/SpotifyClone/README.md

 # SpotifyClone
-This is a clone of Spotify Website with html and css.
+This is a clone of Spotify Music Player Website with HTML and CSS.